marius311/cosmohome/html/user/faq.md

 To summarize, we run the [CAMB](http://camb.info) code, the results from which are used to train the [PICO](https://sites.google.com/a/ucdavis.edu/pico/) code, which in turn is used by various groups in the field to analyze cosmological datasets.
 Most notably, PICO is used extensively in the analysis of [Planck](http://www.esa.int/Our_Activities/Space_Science/Planck) data (e.g. this [paper](http://xxx.lanl.gov/abs/1507.02704)).
 The papers describing PICO itself can be found [here](http://arxiv.org/abs/astro-ph/0606709) and [here](http://arxiv.org/abs/0712.0194) (click "PDF" on the right to view the papers for free).
 Citations to these papers can be found [here](http://adsabs.harvard.edu/cgi-bin/nph-ref_query?bibcode=2007ApJ...654....2F&amp;refs=CITATIONS&amp;db_key=AST) and [here](http://adsabs.harvard.edu/cgi-bin/nph-ref_query?bibcode=2007arXiv0712.0194F&amp;refs=CITATIONS&amp;db_key=PRE) and represent work which has referenced PICO and hence benefited from Cosmology@Home in some way.

+### How do I only run the legacy application? ###

+If you wish to use only the old Cosmology@Home application, *camb_legacy*, you can edit your [preferences](http://www.cosmologyathome.org/prefs.php?subset=project) and unselect all other applications.
+The results from this application are not as useful so please consider doing so only if you are having technical problems running the other applications.
+Note *camb_legacy* only supports Windows and Linux.